knightzf/review/leetcode/regularExpressionMatching/README.md

 Then I looked at the solutions provided by other people.
 It tackles the problem using a dp algorithm, basically it checks the current matching result by checking on a few conditions and previous matching results.
 It's much easier to think of different cases as there are only a few.
 This means even if s.subtr(0, i -1) doesn't match p.substr(0, j - 1), s.subtr(0, i -1) could match p.substr(0, j).
 For example s is ab and p is abc*, when look at ab and abc, they don't match but ab can be matched to abc*.

 The heart of the dp solution is to define the initial states, why match[0][0] is true I haven't figured out but that's the only really prerequisite of the solution.

+4/1\
+This is my second time doing this, with the knowledge that this is a dp problem.\
+Still took me quite some time however I was able to find the dp transition formula by myself this time.\
+Very happy as this shows I really understand this problem.